nilesjohnson/lastpass2keepass/README.md

 This is UTF-8 compliant on *nix systems, with Python 2.6.

-CHANGES
+EXPORT FORMAT
 =

-2014-02-20
+Feb.
+2014
 -

-LastPass output format has changed to the following, with groups and subgroups delimited by \ (backslash):
+LastPass output format is as follows, with groups and subgroups delimited by \ (backslash):

     url,username,password,extra,name,grouping,fav

-The conversion script now prints an error if the delimiter structure changes.
+Lastpass prints the export format on the top line of the exported file.
+The conversion script checks this and prints an error if it differes from the line above.

 ACKNOWLEDGEMENTS